-A young person has special educational needs (SEN) if he or she has learning difficulties or disabilities that will make it harder for them to progress in the same way as their friends.
+If a young person has Special Educational Needs or Disabilities (SEND) it can make it more difficult for them to progress in the same way as their peers.

-sensory or physical needs - such as a hearing impairment, visual impairment or physical difficulties which might affect them in school
+- Sensory or physical needs - such as a hearing impairment, visual impairment or physical difficulties

-We want all students to achieve their full potential.
+Our aim at George Salter is to support all students in achieving their full potential.
 We want all students to learn, socialise and develop alongside each other.
-We also want parents to have confidence that their children’s needs will be met; we are committed to working in partnership with the education service to do this.
+We also want parents to have confidence that their children's education will be met; we are committed to working in partnership with the education service to do this.

 The following organisations offer support and advice for students, parents and carers: